mahesh-panchal/nf-core_modules_demo/docs/UsingNFCoreModules.md

 mkdir conf
 touch conf/modules.config
 ```
-and at the top of the `nextflow.config` add:
+and include this config under the `params` block in your `nextflow.config`:
 ```nextflow
 includeConfig 'conf/modules.config'
 ```